chuanqisun/htmaa-2025/src/posts/final-project/index.md

 ## Debugging sound

-- Encountered audio quality issue.
-Playback was great but microphone sounds terrible.
-- Captured a sample from the microphone
+I encountered an audio quality issue during integration testing.
+Playback sounded great, but the microphone output was terrible.
+I captured a sample from the microphone for analysis.

-- Caution: loud sound
+Caution: loud sound ahead.

 <audio controls src="./media/debug-audio.wav"></audio>
 **My voice was completely inaudible from the microphone**

-- Through many rounds of elimination and creation minimum issue reproduction, I had a key observation during debugging:
-- I can either send audio or play sound, but never both.
-When I do both, the microphone became silent.
-- If we alternating between the two tasks, it would work as expected.
+Through many rounds of elimination and minimum reproduction, I discovered a key observation: I could either send audio or play sound, but never both.
+When I attempted both operations simultaneously, the microphone became silent.
+Alternating between the two tasks worked as expected.

 ```cpp
 bool shouldSend = false;